-To correct this problem, use the instructions in the Sybase Manual titled: Using Adaptive Server Distributed Transaction Management Features to enable Distributed Transaction Management (DTM).
+To resolve this problem, use the instructions in the Sybase Manual titled: Using Adaptive Server Distributed Transaction Management Features to enable Distributed Transaction Management (DTM).
 The main steps in this procedure are:

 - 1. Install the DTM option.

-- 2. Check the license.dat file to verify that the DTM option was installed.
+- 2. Check the license.dat file to verify that the DTM option is installed.

 - 3. Restart the license manager.

-- 4. Enable DTM in ISQL.
+- 4. Enable DTM in ISOL.

 - 5. Restart the ASE service.

-A Container Managed Persistence (CMP) enterprise bean is causing exceptions
+A container managed persistence (CMP) enterprise bean is causing exceptions